carolineabbey1/carolines-mcp/README.md

 This project is a simple MCP (Model Context Protocol) server built for Claude Code using Node.js and the @modelcontextprotocol/sdk.
 It provides two tools: start_timer and stop_timer.
 The start_timer tool begins tracking time for a named task and saves the start time in a JSON file located at ~/mcp-data/timers.json.
 The stop_timer tool reads the stored start time, calculates elapsed seconds, removes the task from storage, and returns a structured object containing timing details.

 Installation Instructions: 1.
 Run npm install.
-2. Register the server with claude mcp add --transport stdio carolines-mcp -- node /full/path/to/index.js.
+2. Register the server with "claude mcp add --transport stdio carolines-mcp -- node /full/path/to/index.js".
 3. Restart claude code and use /mcp to confirm connection.

 Example Usage: 1.
 Tracking assignment use time.
 Starting when the user starts an assignment and stopping when the student is finished.
 2. Comparing task efficiency, a user could track the timing of two separate tasks to see which was more efficient.

 Limitations: timers are stored locally and will reset if the JSON file is deleted.